K-Kuyama/yet-another-UI-for-AW/README.md

 - Key-word base categorization
 - Exact match for the window title

-### Internationaraization and some Japanese localozation :
+### Internationalization and some Japanese localization :
 - Added a feature to extract words from Japanese text.

 ### Unicode Normalization :
-- Neormalize keywords, by "NFC" and "NFD" unicode normailzation
+- Normalize keywords, by "NFC" and "NFD" to match both of “combined character sequence” and “precomposed character”  of unicode strings.

 ## Installation
 Prerequisites :  ActivityWatch server and watcher running and poetry need to be installed.